Gentoo Linux, being a true meta-distribution, give users maximum flexibility and control

 @world

-The @world set is a special set that contains all the packages that are installed on the system.
+set is a special set that contains all the packages that are installed on the system.
 It is used to update the system.

 I did an overview of sets in Gentoo World Set.